 Rankings & recognition

-The faculty consolidates its already strong position in the 2022 ranking by moving up from the 34th to the 23th position.
-Looking at all law faculties within the European Union, we are very proud to see that we have reached a fabulous third place in this prestigious ranking.
+In the 2024 rankings the faculty holds the 19th position.
+Looking at all law faculties within the European Union, we are very proud to see that we also kept our top place in this prestigious ranking.

 THE is a leading provider of higher education data for the world's research-led institutions and helps students around the world making the right study choice.